 He chuckled as he remembered the incident.
 He had collapsed in the sand on his knees, oblivious to his face in the grainy texture of the sand, bare butt sticking up to the sun, coughing, sputtering and still strangling on the water he'd ingested into his lungs . . .
-Gil shook himself from his memory then headed across the bridge of White Walnut Creek.
+Gil shook himself from his memory and again headed East across the bridge of White Walnut Creek.

 The clump clump and the grinding sound gravel makes as you step on it was a welcome sound as he walked along on the old narrow gravel road.
 The sound was music to his ears.